thinkpixellab/px-styles/README.md

 # px-styles

+## BREAKING CHANGES

+-   `clr` has been renamed `color`
+-   css maps now use periods as a separator instead of colons (so `button.background` instead of `button:backround`)
+-   Any settings related to controls are now just the name of the component (e.g. `controls:button:background` is now just `button:background`)
+-

 This is a simple SCSS framework that provides basic site setup and some common functionality for web projects.
 The goal is to create a simple to understand boilerplate coupled with a consistent approach to styling that encourages reuse and best practices while maintaing flexibility.

 ## Useful Links